ayushg245/safety_helmet_detector/README.md

 ### 🧠 Why Explainability Matters

 This kind of **shortcut learning** — where the model depends on frequently co-occurring but **irrelevant features** — is a well-known behavior in deep learning.
-Using **Explainable AI techniques like Grad-CAM** helps uncover these hidden dependencies and build **trustworthy, interpretable AI systems**, especially in safety-critical environments.
+Using **Explainable AI techniques like Eigen-CAM** helps uncover these hidden dependencies and build **trustworthy, interpretable AI systems**, especially in safety-critical environments.

 ## Installation